bellatesla/charp-tutorials/Introduction to CSharp Part 1.md

 That’s it for the first lesson!
 By now, you’ve learned the basics of **classes**, **properties**, and **methods**—the essential building blocks of any Unity script.
 You’ve also seen how to organize your code for better readability and reusability.

-Here’s what we covered:
-- **Classes**: The outline or representation of your objects.
-- **Properties**: The traits that describe your objects (like `string`, `int`, `float`, and `bool`).
-- **Methods**: The actions your objects can perform, including Unity’s lifecycle methods and custom methods.

 You now have a solid foundation to start thinking about how to structure your scripts effectively.

 ---

 ### What’s Next?

 In **Part 2**, we’ll dive into real-world examples and explore how these concepts come together in practical Unity projects.
-You’ll see how to:
-- Use properties to store and manage data.
-- Create more advanced methods with parameters and return values.
-- Organize multiple methods to build complex behaviors.

 Get ready to take your skills to the next level—see you in Part 2!